 What on earth makes it so hard for companies to survive?

-Anecdotal evidence suggests that most these companies sold cheap equipment and then couldn’t (or wouldn’t) cover the cost of the hundreds or thousands of replacements their customers needed when parts began to fail.
+Anecdotal evidence suggests that most of these companies sold cheap equipment and then couldn’t (or wouldn’t) cover the cost of the hundreds or thousands of replacements their customers needed when parts began to fail.
 LG Solar estimates that every third solar system in Australia is unsupported by the company that installed it:

 “The very high number of failed solar companies should ring alarm bells.
 Is it usual for a thriving industry to see such high numbers of insolvencies over a relatively short period?
-Anecdotal evidence suggests that a high % of solar companies go insolvent when they are faced with myriad of consumer claims be it for isolators, inverters or panel warranties, and where the manufacturer does not honour these warranty claims, or where the installer was the importer themselves.
+Anecdotal evidence suggests that a high % of solar companies go insolvent when they are faced with a myriad of consumer claims be it for isolators, inverters or panel warranties, and where the manufacturer does not honour these warranty claims, or where the installer was the importer themselves.
 Then the install company themselves, as per Australian Consumer Law carries the make good costs.
-When a cheaper built panel fails or an inverter stops, often it is not an isolated issue, but many of these models then fail in a relative short period, so the installation company has 1000 panels or 500 inverters to fix in a relatively short period.
+When a cheaper built panel fails or an inverter stops, often it is not an isolated issue, but many of these models then fail in a relatively short period, so the installation company has 1000 panels or 500 inverters to fix in a relatively short period.

 “So some operators might decide it is much cheaper to go bankrupt than replace 1000 failed solar panels or 500 failed inverters.
-These issues have also been faced by smaller distributors who sold product which failed after a relative short period and some of these distributors and importers have now left the solar industry.
+These issues have also been faced by smaller distributors who sold product which failed after a relatively short period and some of these distributors and importers have now left the solar industry.
 Interestingly some of these solar companies and distributors then relist as a new entity after a few weeks, operating out of the same or nearby premises.
-In the meantime the end customers face rejected warranty claims and additional out of pocket expenses.
+In the meantime, the end customers face rejected warranty claims and additional out of pocket expenses.
 Therefore it pays to buy quality from solar companies who have been in operation for quite some time and who sell quality solar solutions.”

 In a nutshell: when you’re buying something that should last you as long as 25 years, you bet on the company you think will still be around to provide support and honour their warranties.